charlyoleg/Cnc25D/docs/box_wood_frame_design.rst

 Box wood frame conception
 =========================

-The notes relative to process of conception of the *Box wood frame* are available in the chapter :doc:`box_wood_frame_conception`.
+The notes relative to process of conception of the *Box wood frame* are available in the chapter :doc:`box_wood_frame_conception_details`.

 Box wood frame manufacturing
 ============================